jester91/Azure-Architecture/README.md

 - **Azure API Management**: Manages, secures, and optimizes API calls.
 It routes authenticated API calls to the correct backend services, and it is capable of handling rate limiting and caching to enhance API responsiveness.

-- **Azure Active Directory**: Provides authentication services for both the UI and API layers, ensuring that only authenticated users can access the system's functionalities.
+- **Azure Entra ID**: Provides authentication services for both the UI and API layers, ensuring that only authenticated users can access the system's functionalities.

-- **Azure Functions**: Used for processing both small, quick tasks (like sending email reminders) and resource-intensive tasks (like processing large transaction files).
+- **Azure Functions**: Used for processing resource-intensive tasks (like processing large transaction files).
 It interacts with Azure Blob Storage for storing and retrieving large files.

+- **Azure Queue Storage**: Used for processing small tasks (like email sending).
+It's serverless, able to scale based on demand and trigger-based execution.

 - **Azure Blob Storage**: Manages the storage of large, unstructured data files that need to be processed by Azure Functions.